MIGC++: Advanced Multi-Instance Generation Controller for Image Synthesis: Experimental Results

 \textbf{COCO-MIG-BOX}.
 As shown in Tab.~\ref{tab:coco_mig_box}, compared to the previous SOTA method, RECO~\cite{reco}, MIGC surpasses it by \textbf{12.3}\% in Instance Success Ratio and \textbf{8.9} in MIoU.
 With the introduction of the Refined Shader, MIGC++ can achieve more precise position-and-attribute control, which enhances the performance of MIGC by \textbf{2.2}\% in Instance Success Ratio and \textbf{3.9}\% in MIoU.
 Additionally, the table shows that as the number of instances increases, the Image Success Ratio of previous SOTA methods is low at L6, for example, GLIGEN~\cite{gligen} is \textbf{0}\%, InstanceDiffusion~\cite{instancediffusion} is \textbf{3.6}\%, and RECO is \textbf{11.2}\%, although MIGC++ raises the success ratio to \textbf{21.6}\%, which still leaves significant room for improvement in the MIG task.
 Fig.~\ref{fig:cocomig_box_vis} shows that both MIGC and MIGC++ exhibit precise control over position and attributes, while MIGC++ provides enhanced control of details, such as successfully generating a ``yellow spoon''.

 \textbf{COCO-MIG-MASK}.
-As illustrated in Tab.~\ref{tab:coco_mig_mask}, compared to Instance Diffusion ~\cite{instancediffusion}, MIGC++ has improved by \textbf{16}\% in Instance Success Ratio, \textbf{12.5}\% in Image Success Ratio, and \textbf{13.3}\% in MIoU.
-Particularly, we found that as the number of instances increases, MIGC++ achieves more accurate Multi-Instance Generation than Instance Diffusion.
-For example, when the number of instances increases from 2 to 6, the improvement of MIGC++ over Instance Diffusion increases from \textbf{8.5}\% to \textbf{17.8}\%.
+As illustrated in Tab.~\ref{tab:coco_mig_mask}, MIGC++ extends the application of MIGC by allowing masks to describe the fine-grained positions of instances, achieving a \textbf{17.2}\% improvement in MIoU.
+Compared to Instance Diffusion ~\cite{instancediffusion}, MIGC++ has improved by \textbf{16}\% in Instance Success Ratio, \textbf{12.5}\% in Image Success Ratio, and \textbf{13.3}\% in MIoU.
 Qualitative comparisons in Fig.\ref{fig:cocomig_mask_vis} further elucidate these metrics, where MIGC++ ensures each instance accurately follows the shapes specified by the masks and has the correct color attributes.
 As a plug-and-play controller, we also demonstrate the effectiveness of MIGC++ on RV6.0 (i.e., a model fine-tuned from SD1.5), which can generate more realistic images.

+\textbf{Robustness to Increasing Instance Number}.
+Results from Tab.~\ref{tab:coco_mig_box} and Tab.~\ref{tab:coco_mig_mask} reveal that MIGC++ maintains more consistent performance compared to previous methods as the number of instances increases, thanks to two key enhancements: 1) The divide-and-conquer framework allows MIGC++ to break down multi-instance generation into independent subtasks, which minimizes the impact on every single instance as the number of instances grows—e.g., while InstanceDiffusion saw a \textbf{16.5}\% ISR drop from L2 to L6, MIGC++ experienced only a \textbf{6.2}\% ISR drop in Tab.~\ref{tab:coco_mig_mask}.
+2) The introduction of a refined shader, replacing the remaining Cross-Attention layers, secures independent shading of each instance throughout the network’s forward process—where MIGC's performance decreased by \textbf{8.5}\% from L2 to L6, MIGC++ saw a drop of just \textbf{3.3}\% in Tab.~\ref{tab:coco_mig_box}.

 \textbf{COCO-POSITION}.
 Tab.~\ref{tab:coco_pos} shows that MIGC and MIGC++ achieve results close to those of Real Image and exceed all other methods in positional accuracy.
 Compared to GLIGEN~\cite{gligen}, MIGC has improved by \textbf{9.77}\% in Success Ratio (SR), \textbf{5.77} in Mean Intersection over Union (MIoU), and \textbf{14.01} in Average Precision (AP).
 With the introduction of the Refined Shader, MIGC++ further enhances these metrics based on MIGC, with an increase of \textbf{2.25}\% in SR, \textbf{3.64} in MIoU, and \textbf{8.87} in AP.
 MIGC and MIGC++ also achieve similar FID scores compared to the SD~\cite{stablediffusion}, highlighting that MIGC can enhance position control capabilities without compromising image quality.
 Fig.~\ref{fig:coco_pos_vis} illustrates that MIGC and MIGC++ display superior control over instance position, consistently placing items accurately within designated position.
 Additionally, MIGC++ offers enhanced detail in instance generation compared to MIGC, notably in the more refined depiction of the apple and orange.